VishChaudhary/Spinning-Servo-Using-Computer-Vision./README.md

 an Arduino.
 Additionally, if the thumb is closed: if 1 finger is up then the servo is spun to 45 degrees, if 2 fingers are up then the servo is spun to 90 degrees, 3 fingers- 135 degrees, and 4 fingers - 180 degrees (Max).
 The servo angle is determined using the webcam and accurately tracks the hand using opencv.
-The servo angle is sent to the arduino board using the serial port.
+The servo angle is sent to the Arduino board using the serial port.

 Author: Vish Chaudhary